Latin Cases Explained: An Easy Beginner-Friendly Guide

 Canem aquā lavō.= I wash the dog with / by means of water.

-Note that you do not need a preposition in Latin to express “with” like you do in English.
+Note that you do not need a preposition in Latin to express this type of “with” like you do in English.
 The simple ablative is enough to express means.

 Another use of the ablative that beginning students will meet quickly is the ablative after prepositions.
-We can further divide this type into the ablative of place where, ablative of accompaniment, etc.
+We can further divide this type into the ablative of place where, ablative of accompaniment, etc., but don’t worry about this for now.

 Cūr clāmās in silvīs? = Why are you shouting in the woods?